usarscotus/legal-directory/frcp/rule_87.md

 (a) Arrest Warrant.

-(i) The court must review the complaint and any supporting papers.
+&nbsp;&nbsp;(i) The court must review the complaint and any supporting papers.
 If the conditions for an in rem action appear to exist, the court must issue an order directing the clerk to issue a warrant for the arrest of the vessel or other property that is the subject of the action.

 &nbsp;&nbsp;(ii) If the plaintiff or the plaintiff's attorney certifies that exigent circumstances make court review impracticable, the clerk must promptly issue a summons and a warrant for the arrest of the vessel or other property that is the subject of the action.
 The plaintiff has the burden in any post-arrest hearing under Rule E(4)(f) to show that exigent circumstances existed.